ByteOtter/OtterDen/docs/CONTRIBUTING.md

 provide potential future employers with a public record of your skills and interests in the field.<br>
 Aside from that the most important and cherished resource for any OSS are contributors like **You**!<br>

-Before we can get into the nitty gritty details of how to contribute to LogBlog though, there are some prerequisites you need to familiarize yourself with before starting.
+Before we can get into the nitty gritty details of how to contribute to OtterDen though, there are some prerequisites you need to familiarize yourself with before starting.

 The first, and most obvious one, is familiarizing yourself with the version control system `git`.<br>
 If you do not know `git` or are insecure during your work you can always refer to the official [`git` documentation](https://git-scm.com/book/en/v2).<br>
-Important for your work on LogBlog will be the following chapters:
+Important for your work on OtterDen will be the following chapters:

 1. [Installing `Git`](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 2. [First Time Setup](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)